a-antoniades/Neuroformer/README.md

   <img width="100%" src="images/model_arch_2_5.jpg">
 </p>

-**Need help using the model with your data, or have general questions?
+**Need help using the model with your data, or have general questions, feature suggestions?
 Feel free to contact antonis@ucsb.edu.**

 ## Installation